prekucki/golemdb-sqlalchemy/docs/MAPPING.md

 - **Scalability**: Clear separation enables horizontal scaling by project
 - **Debuggability**: Easy identification of entity types and ownership

-schemas are kept in XDG userdata.
-DDL will update toml  structured file that describes:
+Schemas are stored in platform user-data directories (XDG locations).
+DDL operations update a TOML file that describes:

  - relations
- - indexed columns.
+ - indexed columns
  - constraints
- - column types. (default values, etc.)
+ - column types (default values, etc.)

-Schemat filename willbe derived from connection string. connection string should determine:
+The schema filename is derived from the connection string.
+The connection string should specify:

- - rpc/ws url for api.
+ - RPC/WS URLs for the API
- - privatekey keystore id.
+ - private key or keystore identifier
- - appid
+ - app id
- - schemaid (toml with definitonss)
+ - schema id (selects the TOML schema definitions)

-# How to use golem-sdk
+# How to use golem-base-sdk

 creating entity